2600hz/monster-ui/README.md

   bundles files together

-### Flags
+### Options

 * `--pro=<name>`

-  Some apps might have a pro version.
-If that is the case and you want to build it with the 'pro' assets, you need to set the pro flag and specify the name of the app.
+  Some applications might have a pro version.
+If that is the case and you want to build it with the 'pro' assets, you need to set the `pro` option and specify the name of the application.

 ## Contributing